 You can receive emergency or urgently needed services from any provider, whether or not the provider is a part of our network.
-In these cases,
+In these cases, you are only responsible for paying your share of the cost.
+Ask the provider to bill the plan for our share of the cost.

-- You are only responsible for paying your share of the cost for emergency or urgently needed services.
-Emergency providers are legally required to provide emergency care.
-If you accidentally pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
+- If you pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
 Send us the bill, along with documentation of any payments you have made. - You may get a bill from the provider asking for payment that you think you do not owe.
 Send us this bill, along with documentation of any payments you have already made. - If the provider is owed anything, we will pay the provider directly. - If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost.

-2. When a network provider sends you a bill you think you should not pay charges, called "balance billing."
-This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
+2. When a network provider sends you a bill you think you should not pay pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.

-Network providers should always bill the plan directly, and ask you only for your share of the cost.
-But sometimes they make mistakes, and ask you to pay more than your share.
+Network providers should always bill the plan directly and ask you only for your share of the cost.
+But sometimes they make mistakes and ask you to pay more than your share.

-• You only have to pay your cost-sharing amount defined in your Riders when you get services covered by our plan.
-We do not allow providers to add additional separate
+• You only have to pay your cost-sharing amount when you get covered services.
+We do not allow providers to add additional separate charges, called "balance billing."
+This protection (that you never pay more than your cost-sharing amount) applies even if we